History of Computer Networks

 - In the present world, a computer does not work as a standalone system but as part of a communication system.

-- The data in a communication system may be transmitted either in analog or digital form over a single path serially or number of parallel paths.
+- The data in a communication system may be transmitted either in analog or digital form over a single path serially or several parallel paths.

 - The data in a communication system can be sent asynchronously (when both the source and receiver are not following the proper timing interval) or synchronously (when both sender and receiver agree on the sequence of arrival of data).